Weak Galerkin Method for Electrical Impedance Tomography: Introduction

-In this paper, the WG method that \mm{we propose is inspired by \cite{mu2015weak}.
-Different from} the initial WG scheme in \cite{wang2013weak}, the scheme that we propose uses \fn{Describe in more detail about this combination.[Done]}a new combination of polynomial spaces. \mm{Specifically, instead of using polynomials of degree $k$ both in the interior and on the edge of each element, we use polynomials of degree $k-1$ on the edge and polynomials of degree $k$ in the interior of elements.
-In this way,} it reduces the number of unknowns without compromising its accuracy \mm{when compared with the initial scheme in \cite{wang2013weak}.
-In our work, the proposed WG scheme with the lowest order polynomial approximation, i.e., piecewise linear in the interior of each element and constant on the boundary of each element, reduces \fn{When you talk about by half, you should make it clear which method you are comparing.[Done]}by half the size of unknowns compared with scheme in \cite{wang2013weak} with piecewise linear approximation in the interior and boundary of each element,} \fn{Make it clear when you say lowest order, piecewise constant or piecewise linear?[Done]} and the convergence order for the forward problem remains $O(h^2)$ as shown in numerical experiments.
+Inspired by \cite{mu2015weak}, we propose in this work a WG scheme that uses a new combination of polynomial spaces different from the original WG scheme in \cite{wang2013weak}.
+Specifically, instead of using polynomials of degree $k$ both in the interior and on the edge (or face) of each element, we use polynomials of degree $k-1$ on the edge (or face) and polynomials of degree $k$ in the interior of elements.
+In this way, the scheme reduces the number of unknowns without compromising its accuracy when compared with the initial scheme in \cite{wang2013weak}.
+In our analysis and numerical implementations, the proposed WG scheme with the lowest order polynomial approximation, i.e., piecewise linear polynomials in the interior of each element and constant on the edge (or face) of each element, is used.
+This reduces by half the size of unknowns compared with the original scheme in \cite{wang2013weak} with piecewise linear approximation in the interior and boundary of each element, and the convergence order for the forward problem remains to be optimal.

-We \mm{would further} provide the convergence analysis for the inverse problem which consists of three steps: first, we show in Section~\ref{sec5} that the minimizer for the discrete minimization functional exists and is stable; the sequence of discrete minimizers contains a convergent subsequence; using theoretical results of the forward problem, the \mm{limit of the subsequence} is proved to minimize the continuous BV regularization functional.

-\mm{To numerically solve the minimization problem based on BV regularization, we further introduce the fast iterative shrinkage/thresholding algorithm (FISTA) proposed by Amir Beck and Marc Teboulle \cite{beck2009fast}.
-One of the characteristics of FISTA is that in each iteration, information of two previous iterates are used and combined in a certain way so as to } share a remarkable simplicity and better global rate of convergence than other current known projections-based methods.
-As shown in numerical experiments, this algorithm works well for the EIT inverse problem.
+For the inverse process, we will apply reconstruction algorithms based on a bounded variation (BV) regularization.
+The conventional choice of the regularization is $L^2$ norm or $H^1$ seminorm.
+The former was studied in \cite{Lukaschewitsch2003Tik} for the EIT problem, but the performance is not satisfactory as there exist undesired oscillations in the reconstruction.
+The latter, as analyzed in \cite{jin2012analysis}, may significantly smoothen the discontinuity in the solution as well as the boundaries of inhomogeneous inclusions.
+In practice, however, the recovering conductivity is expected to be only piecewise regular and have sharp gradients in many applications such as geophysical imaging \cite{yu2000modified}, non-destructive testing \cite{hallaji2014electrical}.
+In contrast, BV regularization has been proved to be successful in retaining sharp features of sought-for parameters and applied to the EIT inverse problem in the level-set method setting \cite{Chung2005tv}.
+We further carry out the convergence analysis for the proposed BV-based reconstruction algorithm.